The best and worst Super Bowl commercials of 2024: Watch this year's outlier ads

 Worst: Squarespace

-This ad looked flashy and had a cameo from Martin Scorsese, but it failed to connect the dots between the company's offerings and the commercial.
-The spot portrayed an alien invasion of Earth, but humans are too wrapped up in their phones to notice.
+This ad looked flashy and had a cameo from Martin Scorsese, but it failed to connect the dots between the company's services and the commercial.
+The commercial depicted an alien invasion of Earth, but humans are too wrapped up in their phones to notice.

 Best and worst commercials in the Super Bowl 2024, ranked